ferrocene/ferrocene/src/values-and-objects.rst

 * :dp:`fls_adqfhc5k051x`
   A named :t:`function parameter`.

-:dp:`fls_xfiuc52r672i`
-A :t:`local variable` is a :t:`variable` that refers to a :t:`value` allocated directly on the stack.

 :dp:`fls_r9km9f969bu8`
-A :t:`local variable` shall be used only after it has been initialized through all reachable control flow paths.
+A :t:`variable` shall be used only after it has been initialized through all reachable control flow paths.

 .. rubric:: Dynamic Semantics

 :dp:`fls_g8etd5lsgn9j`
-A :t:`local variable` is not initialized when allocated.
+A :t:`variable` is not initialized when allocated.